LegalReader.com · Legal News, Analysis, & Commentary

 Many couples fear getting divorced because they worry about what it will mean for their finances.
 When you get divorced, there can be a final decree in place for child custody, marital property, and spousal support.
 If you aren’t particularly skilled in finance, the finality of this decree can be daunting.

 If you’re just trialing what it would be like to be out of your relationship, you can create a financial plan for separation.
-You can outline the financial responsibilities of both parties in a separation agreement, such as asset division and child and spousal support.
+With the assistance of a separation lawyer, you can outline the financial responsibilities of both parties in a separation agreement, such as asset division and child and spousal support.
 As you spend more time apart, you might realize that some parts of your separation agreement don’t work.
 If both parties agree, you can make mutual changes to reflect your new living arrangements better.

 Health Insurance